I received a request from a reader this week for a printable prayer guide for teens. Here’s what she wrote:

 Thank you so much for your head-to-toe prayers!
-I’ve been using your husband one to pray for my husband for a few months and it’s been powerful!
+I’ve been using your husband one to pray for my husband for a few months.
+And it’s been powerful!
 I like the one for children, also, which I just found today.
 I’d love it if you made one specifically geared toward teenaged children.
-I currently have five in that age range and never has there been a time in their lives when they need more prayer.
+We currently have five in that age range and never has there been a time in their lives when they need more prayer.

 She’s right, of course.

 Our children need prayer at every age and stage of life.
 They need Mom and Dad to faithfully and fervently bring them to the throne of Grace and intercede on their behalf.
 This is especially true during their teen years, as they navigate the sometimes tortuous path from carefree childhood to responsible adulthood.

 And as we are praying for our teens, we must also remember to pray for ourselves — that God would grant us wisdom to face what challenges lie ahead, that He would give us patience to meet those challenges with understanding and grace, and that He would comfort us with the knowledge that He loves our children even more than we do and will be faithful to complete the good work He’s begun in them.
 (Philippians 1:6)

 Ask God not only to bring your children to saving faith, but also to mature them in that faith.
 Pray that they would trust the LORD with all their hearts and not lean on their own understanding.
 Pray that you, as a parent, would maintain their trust, so that they will always feel comfortable confiding in you or coming to you for counsel.
 Ask that your teens would prove themselves worthy of the trust others place in them.
 (Ephesians 2:8; Proverbs 3:5; James 1:4; Proverbs 5:1; Proverbs 25:13)